RMS Mauretania's First-Class Accommodations: A Voyage into Edwardian Elegance

-Accommodations for the first-class passengers are provided amidships extending over five decks - the main, upper, shelter, promenade and boat decks.
+Accommodations for first-class passengers are provided amidships, extending over five decks: the main, upper, shelter, promenade, and boat decks.

-Access from one deck to another is obtained by means of the grand and other staircases, and by two separate electric passenger lifts, which travel from the main to the boat deck.
+Access from one deck to another is obtained using the grand and other staircases, and by two separate electric passenger lifts, which travel from the main to the boat deck.

 Entrance to Boat Deck Showing the Elevators on the Cunard Express Liner RMS Mauretania, 1907.